 Meet the young activist tackling period poverty in Nepal

-After learning about sexual health at a Plan International-run Champions of Change group, Anisha, 11, is campaigning for and supporting girls to manage their periods in her school and community.
+After learning about sexual health, Anisha, 11, is campaigning for and supporting girls to manage their periods in her school and community.

 Anisha (middle-right, dark top) going to the Plan International-run Chanpions of Change group with her friends

-Anisha (middle-right, dark top) going to the Plan International-run Chanpions of Change group with her friends.
+Anisha (middle-right, dark top) going to the Plan International-run Champions of Change group with her friends. ©Plan International

 Anisha, 11, is an active member of the Champions of Change group in her community in Nepal’s Bardiya District.
 She was just 9 years old when she first started accompanying her sister to the sessions which are held every Saturday.